How to Plan a Wedding in Golden Gate Park

 Golden Gate Park Wedding Venues

 For couples looking to tie the knot in their very own Golden Gate Park wedding, there are many different places within the park to have your ceremony.
 The park itself recommends seven different locations.
-Let’s take a look at each.
+See below for capacity maximums as well as whether they allow ceremonies and receptions.

 Shakespeare Garden.
-This site has rows of trees lining a potential aisle, a brick wall, sundial, and many other accoutrements that produce a love story backdrop that will rival the tales of Shakespeare himself.
-It will be a Golden Gate Park wedding to remember for the ages.
+This site has rows of trees lining a potential aisle, a brick wall, sundial, and many other settings that produce a love story backdrop that will rival the tales of Shakespeare himself.
+This is the most popular venue for a wedding in Golden Gate Park.
+Max capacity of 200.
+Ceremony only.

 If you’d like to read more, check out my Shakespeare Garden Wedding walkthrough.